sjwilliams/scrollstory/README.md

 - Programatic animated scroll to any item.
 - Throttled scroll events and minimal DOM usage.

+## Dependencies
+Any recent version of:
+- jQuery
+- jQueryUI (core, widget and optionally effects core for custom easings)
+- Underscore

 ## Getting Started
 Download the [production version][min] or the [development version][max].